Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

-has a natural interpretation within the pure spinor superfield formalism.
-In particular the degree zero piece $W^{0,\bu}$ coincides with the canonical multiplet of $\fn$~\cite{MSJI}; the analogue of the Dolbeault resolution of holomorphic $p$-forms is given by the multiplet associated to the $(-p)$-th Lie algebra cohomology of the supertranslation algebra $\fn$, with respect to the totalized degree.
+As we will see explicitly in~\S\ref{sec: pure spinors}, the generalized Dolbeault complex $W^\bullet$ has a natural interpretation within the pure spinor superfield formalism.
+In particular, the degree zero piece $W^{0,\bu}$ coincides with the canonical multiplet of $\fn$~\cite{MSJI}; the analogue of the Dolbeault resolution of holomorphic $p$-forms is given by the multiplet associated to the $(-p)$-th Lie algebra cohomology of the supertranslation algebra $\fn$, with respect to the totalized degree.
 These multiplets were discussed in detail in physical examples in~\cite{perspectives}; the acyclic deformation of the differential arising from the strictly negative terms in~$\d$ was defined, and worked out concretely in examples, in~\cite{EHSequiv}.